-Eligible students who score greater than or equal to 50 on the Preliminary Scholastic
+Eligible students who score greater than or equal to 50 on the Preliminary Scholastic Aptitude Test (PSAT) in verbal, math, or

 Who is eligible to take the PSAT?

 Any eighth grader who is interested may take the PSAT for a nominal fee.